opentensor/developer-docs/docs/getting-started/installation.md

 >>>
 ```

-## Installing on Apple M1
+## Installing on Apple Silicon

-To use Bittensor on Apple M1, either via CLI (`btcli`) or within your Python code, follow the below steps:
+To install Bittensor on Apple M1, we recommend you first activate a Python virtual environment.
+Follow the below steps:

+### Activate a virtual environment

 1. Install `conda` on macOS.
 Follow [this guide on conda.io](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
 2. Download the `apple_m1_environment.yml` configuration file from Bittensor.